erikyuzwa/microservice-bonanza/README.md

 # microservice-bonanza
-microservice fun times with Express.
+microservice fun times.

-These are 4 seperate microservices written with Express to demonstrate one possible way to structure your pipeline.
+These are seperate microservices written to demonstrate one possible way to structure your pipeline.

+* `collector-service` - this microservice accepts a JSON Object or Array via `POST`
+* `parser-service` - this microservice subscribes to our RabbitMQ for the `collectedInvoice` message
+* `persister-service` - this microservice subscribes to our RabbitMQ for the `parsedInvoice` message
+* `reporter-service` - this microservice listens for a `GET` request and will produce a JSON response

 # Getting Started

 * `git clone https://github.com/erikyuzwa/microservice-bonanza.git`
 * `npm install` or `yarn install`

+# Prerequisites

+* RabbitMQ
+* Redis

 # Configuration

-While "true" Microservices should require zero-configuration, there's always a case where your deployment network dictates some specifics.
+While "true" Microservices should require zero-configuration, there's always a case where your deployment network might dictate some constraints around what's available.

+# Running

+* startup the microservices using `npm start` or `yarn start`

 # LICENSE